mehuls45/Python-scripts/README.md

 - `FeelingLucky.py` - Opens the first five links (Google searches) on your favourite browser for the keywords entered on the command line

 - `filesize.py` - Walks through a directory tree searching for files > 1 GB and displays the filename along with size in GBs

+- `lookingbusy.py` - Moves the mouse every 10 seconds to trick the computer that you are busy working

+- `youtube_views.py` - script to get more views from youtube videos